Freedom of movement for workers in the European Union: Withdrawal from the European Union

-The UK formally left the EU on 31 January 2020, following on a public vote held in June 2016.
-However, the country benefitted from a transition period to give time to negotiate a trade deal between the UK and the EU.
+The United Kingdom formally left the EU on 31 January 2020, following on a public vote held in June 2016.
+However a transition period to give time to negotiate a trade deal between the UK and the EU was in place in the interim.
 The EU–UK Trade and Cooperation Agreement (TCA) was concluded on 24 December 2020.

 On 1 January 2021 free movement of persons between the parties ended as it is not incorporated in the TCA or the Brexit withdrawal agreement.

 Freedom of movement in the European Economic Area

 The citizens of the member states of the European Economic Area (which includes the EU) have the same right of freedom of movement in the EEA as EU citizens do within the Union.
-Additionally, the European Union and Switzerland have concluded a bilateral agreement with the same meaning.
+Additionally, the European Union, its member states, and Switzerland have concluded a multilateral agreement with the same meaning.
 The EEA member states outside the EU (Norway, Iceland and Liechtenstein) and Switzerland are treated as "old member states" in regard to the Treaty of Accession of the new EU members, so they can impose such 2+3+2 transitional periods.